SK-1000/CloudTrailExerciseServisBot/solution.md

 8. **Terminal Logging**:
    - logged total events processed, high risk events count, Medium risk events count and low risk events count as an "at a glance" statistic.

+8. **Docker and mySQL**:
+   - I installed docker on my machine
+   - I created a docker container
+   - I attempted to load the data from the csv file to the docker container but this failed due to secure-file-priv error.
+I tried to solve this many times but failed.

+   Had I managed to set up the anomalies table, here are some of the queries I would have run

+Count the number of anomalies for each risk rating.
+SELECT `Risk Rating`, COUNT(*) AS count
+FROM anomalies
+GROUP BY `Risk Rating`;

+Filter anomalies based on a specific source IP address SELECT * FROM anomalies
+WHERE `Source IP Address` = '192.168.1.1';

+Count the number of anomalies grouped by AWS region.
+SELECT `AWS Region`, COUNT(*) AS count
+FROM anomalies
+GROUP BY `AWS Region`;

 ## Assumptions